Opening a company bank account in 2018 is no longer a simple matter of walking into a bank, signing a form and the account is opened.

-You will need to take the time to prepare documentation that will clearly illustrate the intended business activity of your new Hong Kong company including:
+You will need to prepare a brief presentation for the bank that will clearly illustrate the intended business activity of your new Hong Kong company including:

-All banks will conduct a business background review to verify your business experience prior to opening a bank account as this is considered an essential requirement in the prevention of money laundering.
-The banks are seeking to verify that your business experience is directly relevant to the intended activity of your new Hong Kong company.
+All banks will conduct a business background review to verify your business experience is directly relevant to the intended activity of your new Hong Kong company as this is considered an essential requirement in the prevention of money laundering.

-In order to assist the bank with their background review we suggest you also provide the bank with a reference letter from your existing banker detailing the length of banking relationship and stating the relationship has been maintained in good order.
+In all cases to assist the bank with their background review we suggest you provide the bank with a reference letter from your existing banker detailing the length of banking relationship and stating the relationship has been maintained in good order.

-It should be noted in cases where the owner of the Hong Kong company is an overseas resident most banks in Hong Kong will usually only open accounts where it can be shown the new company will be doing business with companies in Asia (and preferably China) or holding investments in Asia.
+It should also be noted the banks in Hong Kong will usually only open accounts where it can be shown the new company will be selling to or buying from companies in Asia (and preferably China) or holding investments in Asia.

 We take the opportunity to refer you to our guide to the process to open a bank account in Hong Kong.